What does “kuni” mean in Japanese?

 - 口 : a kanji character widely used to mean ‘mouth’ in Japanese.

-- 玉 : a kanji character sometimes used to mean ‘treasure’ in Japanese.
+- 玉 : a kanji character used to mean ‘treasure’ in Japanese.

-From these two kanji characters, we can understand that “kuni” literally means ‘a mouth and treasure’ in Japanese.
-This literal interpretation is not in line with the meaning.
-Interestingly, however, it represents well what a country is like.
-In general, a country can be considered something holding its treasure inside.
-So, these two kanji characters work as a really good metaphor.
+From these two parts, we can understand that “kuni” literally means a ‘mouth and treasure’ in Japanese.
+This literal interpretation is not in line with the actual meaning, but represents well what a country is like.
+A country can be considered as something holding its treasure inside.
+So, these two parts work as a good metaphor.

 When we meet new kanji characters, we should check their parts in detail to understand their meanings clearly and deeply.
-In many cases, parts tell us a lot about meanings of kanji characters they form.
+In many cases, kanji parts tell us a lot about the meanings of the characters they form.
 Actually, here, we could get the better understanding of “kuni” through the detailed check above.

-Then, let me explain how to use “kuni” through the example sentences below.
+So far, I’ve explained the definition and meaning of “kuni” together with its kanji parts.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “country” in Japanese